ManimCommunity/ManimPango/README.md

 For **Linux Users**, there are no Wheels.
 You must have a C compiler as well as **Pango** and its dependencies along with the **Pango** development headers.
 See [BUILDING](#BUILDING) for more information.

+## WORKFLOW SETUP / CONTRIBUTING

+To make it easier for developers to contribute, we have a pre-commit workflow that will check for `black` formatting and `flake`

 ## BUILDING

 ### Linux/MacOS